* Author of the book “Silent Spring”

 Rachel Carson was born on May 27, 1907 in rural Springdale, Pennsylvania.
 In 1929 she graduated from the Pennsylvania College for Women with a BA in biology, and three years later she earned an MA in zoology from Johns Hopkins University.
 Carson subsequently spent a few years teaching zoology at both Hopkins and the University of Maryland, while she was also enrolled in a doctoral program at the Marine Biological Laboratory in Massachusetts.
 She was unable to fulfill her Ph.D. requirements, however, due to the familial obligations of caring for several needy relatives.

-In 1936 Carson received a full-time appointment as a junior aquatic biologist with the U.S. Bureau of Fisheries (which in 1940 was renamed the U.S. Fish & Wildlife Service, or FWS).
-She also wrote natural history features, focusing mainly on marine zoology, for the Baltimore Sun.
+In 1936 Carson received a full-time appointment as a junior aquatic biologist with the U.S. Bureau of Fisheries, which in 1940 was renamed the U.S. Fish & Wildlife Service (FWS).
+She stayed with FWS until 1952, spending her last three years there as editor-in-chief of the Service’s publications.
+Carson also wrote natural history features, focusing mainly on marine zoology, for the Baltimore Sun.

-In 1941 Carson published her first book, Under the Sea-Wind.
+In 1941 Carson published her first book, Under the Sea-Wind, which explored the lives of three different sea-dwelling creatures.
 In the several years that followed, she was promoted to the positions of information specialist and editor-in-chief at FWS, where she wrote pamphlets on conservation and edited scientific articles.
-With the publication of her 1951 book, The Sea Around Us, which won a National Book Award in 1952 and spent 86 weeks on the _New York _Times best-seller list, Carson became a household name as a naturalist and science writer.
+With the publication of her 1951 book, The Sea Around Us, which won a National Book Award in 1952 and spent 86 weeks on the New York Times best-seller list, Carson became a household name as a naturalist and science writer.
 The overwhelming success and profitability of this book enabled Carson to resign from FWS in 1951 and write full-time.
 In 1955 Carson published another best-seller, The Edge of the Sea.

-So great was the impact of Carson’s book, that FSW credits it with “launching the contemporary environmental movement.”1 Al Gore, who cites Carson as the original inspiration for his own environmental activism, concurs that “without this book, the environmental movement might have been long delayed or never have developed at all.”
-By the late 1960s and early ’70s, Silent Spring was required reading in high schools across the United States.2
+So great was the impact of Carson’s book, that FSW credits it with “launching the contemporary environmental movement.”
+Al Gore, who cites Carson as the original inspiration for his own environmental activism, concurs that “without this book, the environmental movement might have been long delayed or never have developed at all.”
+Indeed, the book helped to advance the passage of the Clean Air Act (1963), the Wilderness Act (1964), the National Environmental Policy Act (1969), the Clean Water Act and the Endangered Species Act (both 1972), and the establishment of the Environmental Protection Agency (1970).
+By the late 1960s and early ’70s, Silent Spring was required reading in high schools across the United States.

 Carson was also influenced by the work of: